Boron: Detergent formulations and bleaching agents

-Borax is used in various household laundry and cleaning products, including the "20 Mule Team Borax" laundry booster and "Boraxo" powdered hand soap.
+Borax is used in various household laundry and cleaning products.
 It is also present in some tooth bleaching formulas.

 Sodium perborate serves as a source of active oxygen in many detergents, laundry detergents, cleaning products, and laundry bleaches.
 However, despite its name, "Borateem" laundry bleach no longer contains any boron compounds, using sodium percarbonate instead as a bleaching agent.

-Insecticides
+Insecticides and antifungals

-Boric acid is used as an insecticide, notably against ants, fleas, and cockroaches.
+Zinc borates and boric acid, popularized as fire retardants, are widely used as wood preservatives and insecticides.
+Boric acid is also used as a domestic insecticide.

 Semiconductors

 Boron is a useful dopant for such semiconductors as silicon, germanium, and silicon carbide.
-Having one fewer valence electron than the host atom, it donates a hole resulting in p-type conductivity.
-Traditional method of introducing boron into semiconductors is via its atomic diffusion at high temperatures.
+Having one fewer valence electron than the host atom, it donates a hole, resulting in p-type conductivity.
+The traditional method of doping semiconductors with boron is via atomic diffusion at high temperatures.
 This process uses either solid (B2O3), liquid (BBr3), or gaseous boron sources (B2H6 or BF3).
 However, after the 1970s, it was mostly replaced by ion implantation, which relies mostly on BF3 as a boron source.
-Boron trichloride gas is also an important chemical in semiconductor industry, however, not for doping but rather for plasma etching of metals and their oxides.
+Boron trichloride gas is also an important chemical in the semiconductor industry for the plasma etching of metals and their oxides.
 Triethylborane is also injected into vapor deposition reactors as a boron source.
-Examples are the plasma deposition of boron-containing hard carbon films, silicon nitride–boron nitride films, and for doping of diamond film with boron.
+Examples are the plasma deposition of boron-containing hard carbon films, silicon nitride–boron nitride films, and the doping of diamond film with boron.

 Magnets

 Boron is a component of neodymium magnets (Nd2Fe14B), which are among the strongest type of permanent magnet.
-These magnets are found in a variety of electromechanical and electronic devices, such as magnetic resonance imaging (MRI) medical imaging systems, in compact and relatively small motors and actuators.
-As examples, computer HDDs (hard disk drives), CD (compact disk) and DVD (digital versatile disk) players rely on neodymium magnet motors to deliver intense rotary power in a remarkably compact package.
-In mobile phones 'Neo' magnets provide the magnetic field which allows tiny speakers to deliver appreciable audio power.
+These magnets are found in a variety of electromechanical and electronic devices such as in magnetic resonance imaging (MRI) medical imaging systems and in compact and relatively small motors and actuators.
+As examples, computer hard disk drive, CD, and DVD players rely on neodymium magnet motors to deliver intense rotary power in a compact package.
+In mobile phones, 'Neo' magnets provide the magnetic field which allows tiny speakers to deliver appreciable audio power.

 Shielding and neutron absorber in nuclear reactors

 Boron shielding is used as a control for nuclear reactors, taking advantage of its high cross-section for neutron capture.

-In pressurized water reactors a variable concentration of boronic acid in the cooling water is used as a neutron poison to compensate the variable reactivity of the fuel.
-When new rods are inserted the concentration of boronic acid is maximal, and is reduced during the lifetime.
+In pressurized water reactors, a variable concentration of boronic acid in the cooling water is used as a neutron poison to compensate the variable reactivity of the fuel.
+When new rods are inserted, the concentration of boronic acid is maximal.
+It then is reduced during its lifetime.